johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 #### Connection Management

 One thing we'll find, as we integrate our code with the framework, is that we need to adhere to its expectations for how we provide a client library connection (i.e., the connection to the broker).
 We'll mostly rely on some boilerplate code here, but let's briefly describe the strategy.
-Since we're packaging up a bunch of stuff inside *observable subscription functions* (and their factories, etc.), the framework expects us to provide access to the connection in a particular way.
+Since we're packaging up a bunch of stuff inside *observable subscriber functions* (and their factories, etc.), the framework expects us to provide access to the connection in a particular way.
 For the most part, we can just utilize some boilerplate to handle this.
 There's only a small bit that is specific to a client library.
 This is all packaged up in a `connect()` method that we must implement in our `ClientFaye` class.

 #### Odds and Ends